Alex Jones: Lafferty et al. vs. Jones

 On June 26, 2018, seven families of victims and an FBI agent who responded to the attack filed a defamation lawsuit in Connecticut Superior Court against Jones, Infowars, Free Speech Systems, Infowars Health and others for spreading false claims, resulting in the harassment, stalking and threatening of the plaintiffs.
+One of their attorneys was Josh Koskoff.

 By February 2019, the plaintiffs won a series of court rulings requiring Jones to testify under oath.
 Jones was later ordered to undergo a sworn deposition, along with three other defendants related to the operation of Infowars.
 He was also ordered to turn over internal business documents related to Infowars.
 In this deposition in the last week of March 2019, Jones acknowledged the deaths were real, stating he had "almost like a form of psychosis", where he "basically thought everything was staged".

 On March 25, 2019, Jeremy Richman, one of the plaintiffs, whose daughter Avielle was killed, committed suicide.
 Jones, through his lawyer, offered condolences to Richman's family, but later that day on his show suggested that Richman had been murdered and that his death had something to do with special counsel Robert Mueller's investigation into Russian election interference.

 On April 5, 2021, the Supreme Court of the United States declined to hear an appeal by Jones against a court sanction in the lawsuit.

 On November 15, 2021, the judge found Jones liable by default for defamation, for "willful non-compliance" in failing to turn over documents to the families in line with court orders.

 On March 29, 2022, Jones offered a settlement of $120,000 to each of the thirteen people involved in the lawsuits, which was quickly rejected.

 On June 2, 2022, Jones's attorneys asked the judge to drop them from the case.
 The judge said she had heard this before, citing thirteen times in the past four years when Jones's attorneys asked to replace each other or be dropped from the case.
 She ordered them to continue to represent Jones until she ruled on the motion on June 15.